dotnet/csharpstandard/standard/expressions.md

 The `= ref` operator is known as the *ref assignment* operator.

-The left operand shall be an expression that binds to a reference variable (§fix_me_up_probably_9.7), a reference parameter (other than `this`), an output parameter, or and input parameter.
+The left operand shall be an expression that binds to a reference variable (§ref-span-safety), a reference parameter (other than `this`), an output parameter, or and input parameter.
 The right operand shall be an expression that yields a *variable_reference* designating a value of the same type as the left operand.

 It is a compile time error if the ref-safe-context of the left operand is wider than the ref-safe-context of the left operand (§ref-safe-contexts).